Who We Are

 Founder, Cassandra Spade

 Cassandra Spade (she/her) is a grassroots, human rights activist from the Mishkeegogamang First Nation, located in Northwestern Ontario.
-She is currently studying law at the Bora Laskin Faculty of Law located in Thunder Bay, ON.
+She holds a J.D. from the Bora Laskin Faculty of Law and a B.A. from the University of Manitoba.
+In her spare time, you can find her reading, learning new crafts or singing karaoke.

 Courtney Spade